Rancid (band): Musical style and influences

-Rancid is known for combining "high-energy punk with the infectious, quick-time bounce of second-wave ska.
+Rancid is known for combining "high-energy punk with the infectious, quick-time bounce of second-wave ska".
 Steve Huey of AllMusic said Rancid "drew heavily on the political commentary and rock/reggae fusions of the Clash", and that their sound showed an apparent "fascination with ska while adding a bit of hardcore crunch".

+Around the time of their release of their 1995 album …And Out Come The Wolves Variety wrote that the band "unashamedly takes much of its inspiration from the British scene of 20 years ago, but infuses that brand of straight-ahead punk with liberal doses of ska punch and even some bluesy rhythms, courtesy of bassist Matt Freeman."

 The Clash are a major influence, especially in their classic punk and reggae fusion work.
 Rancid often gets compared to group in terms of combining punk, ska, and political content.
+The band's other influences include Motörhead and Social Distortion.

-The group has been praised for their lyrics and have touched upon topics such as street life, working-class struggles, resilience, community anger, combativeness, authenticity, nostalgia, the music industry and political topics.
+The group's lyrics have touched upon topics such as street life, working-class struggles, resilience, community anger, combativeness, authenticity, nostalgia, the music industry and political topics.